Start of Main Content

 Readmission rates track the percentage of patients that are admitted into the same or another hospital within 30 days of being discharged for the same condition—or a complication from the original episode of care.
 This metric measures the quality of care given to patients.
 High hospital readmission rates indicate that physicians and other care providers are not delivering the proper care to patients, overlooking complications or relevant patient data.
 Lower hospital readmission rates, by extension, indicate a strong quality of care.

-The average all-cause hospital readmission rate in 2022 was 15% according to Definitive Healthcare data (most recent data available).
-Oroville Hospital in California had the highest all-cause readmission rate at 21% — more than one in five patients was readmitted to a hospital within 30 days of discharge.
-New York’s Hospital for Special Surgery had the lowest readmission rate at 9.9%.
+The average all-cause hospital readmission rate in 2023 was 14.64% according to Definitive Healthcare data (most recent data available).
+Orville Hospital in California had the highest all-cause readmission rate at 19.10% — about one in five patients was readmitted to a hospital within 30 days of discharge.
+New York’s Hospital for Special Surgery had the lowest readmission rate at 10.10%.

 High readmission rates could also be a detriment to hospital financial performance.
 Hospitals with the highest readmission rates may not receive full Medicare reimbursement payments as a penalty.
-Walking the line between short patient stays and low readmission rates is a difficult task, but it is important for patient health as well as hospital financial health.
+Walking the line between short patient stays and low readmission rates is difficult but important for patient and hospital financial health.

 The Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS) survey measures 64 markers of patient satisfaction.
 Topics included in the survey range from care quality to cleanliness of the care facility.
 Results from the survey are released as star ratings on a scale of 1 to 5, with 5 being the best possible score.
 HCAHPS scores provide actionable data on how hospitals can improve patient care and services offered.